- Purpose and aims

-Where NHSCFA receives information or pursues an investigation that a nurse, midwife or nursing associate has been involved in fraud or corruption the NMC will be informed as soon as practicable.
-The NMC will then be able to consider the matter under its fitness to practise process and whether any further investigation needs to be carried out.
+Where NHSCFA receives information or pursues an investigation that a medical practitioner has been involved in fraud or corruption the GMC will be informed as soon as practicable.
+The GMC will then be able to consider the matter under its fitness to practise process and whether any further investigation needs to be carried out.

-Where NHSCFA becomes aware of allegations or evidence that an individual may be posing fraudulently as a registered nurse, midwife or nursing associate, either through a stolen identity, fraudulently acquired registration or through falsified qualifications, NHSCFA will immediately contact the NMC via the single point of contact.
+Where NHSCFA becomes aware of allegations or evidence that an individual may be posing fraudulently as a medical practitioner, either through a stolen identity, fraudulently acquired registration or through falsified qualifications, NHSCFA will immediately contact the GMC via the single point of contact.
 In these cases, the primary concern for both parties will be patient safety.
-The NMC will take whatever action is appropriate in the interests of protecting the public.
+The GMC will take whatever action is appropriate in the interests of protecting the public.

-Where the NMC receives information or investigates the actions of a nurse, midwife or nursing associate which relates to allegations concerning fraud, corruption or theft in the NHS, it will share that information with NHSCFA.
+Where the GMC receives information or investigates the actions of a medical practitioner which relates to allegations concerning fraud, corruption or theft in the NHS, it will share that information with NHSCFA.

 Fitness to practise

-Where NHSCFA receives information relating to allegations that call into question the fitness to practise of a nurse, midwife or nursing associate, it will share that information with the NMC.
-Fitness to practise includes the conduct, performance or health of a nurse, midwife or nursing associate.
-A registrant is 'fit to practise' when they have the skills, knowledge and characters to practise their profession safely and effectively.
+Where NHSCFA receives information relating to allegations that call into question the fitness to practise of a medical practitioner, it will share that information with the GMC.
+Fitness to practise includes the conduct, performance or health of a medical practitioner.

 Allegations of criminality

-In cases where there are other allegations of criminality, the NMC will disclose relevant information and documentation to NHSCFA where such allegations are related to fraud or, corruption.
+In cases where there are other allegations of criminality, the GMC will disclose relevant information and documentation to NHSCFA where such allegations are related to fraud or, corruption.

-Where a case has resulted in a criminal prosecution, NHSCFA will share details of the case with the NMC.
+Where a case has resulted in a criminal prosecution, NHSCFA will share details of the case with the GMC.

-In cases where an investigation has concluded that there was no criminal activity, but indicates there may be concerns about the fitness to practise of an NMC registrant, the NHSCFA will pass relevant information to the NMC to enable it to decide on the seriousness of the allegations and whether they should be referred under its fitness to practise process.
+In cases where an investigation has concluded that there was no criminal activity, but indicates there may be concerns about the fitness to practise of a GMC registrant, the NHSCFA will pass relevant information to the GMC to enable it to decide on the seriousness of the allegations and whether they should be referred under its fitness to practise process.